1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 Illustration by C.J.
 Burton

-Here are eight movies that tell tales of personal finance, enterprise, career advancement, real estate—and scams.
+Here are nine movies that tell tales of personal finance, enterprise, career advancement, real estate—and scams.
 Each one has a financial lesson of a sort.

 Lesson: Be careful who you go into business with, especially family.